 Background and Rationale

-http://fsc.uni-hohenheim.deThe FSC is a newly established center of excellence in development collaboration at the University of Hohenheim, Stuttgart, Germany.
-It is one of the five excellence centers of the program "Exceed- Higher Education Excellence in Development Cooperation," supported by the German Academic Exchange Service (DAAD) with funds from the Federal Ministry of Economic Cooperation and Development (BMZ) of Germany.
-The mission of FSC is to make effective and innovative scientific contributions in research, teaching, and policy advice to eradicate hunger and achieve food security in collaboration with partner Higher Education Institutions in Africa, Asia, and Latin America, as well as national and international development and research organizations.
-The FSC activities deal with issues of sustainable food availability, food access, food use, and food utilization.
+http://fsc.uni-hohenheim.deThe FSC is one of the five excellence centers of the German Academic Exchange Service (DAAD) program "EXCEED - Higher Education Excellence in Development Cooperation," with funds from the Federal Ministry of Economic Cooperation and Development (BMZ) of Germany.
+The mission of FSC is to provide effective and innovative scientific contributions in research, teaching, and policy advice towards the realization of the United Nations Sustainable Development Goals (UN SDG's) of eradicating poverty and hunger in collaboration with partner Higher Education Institutions in Africa, Asia, and Latin America, as well as national and international development and research organizations.
+The FSC activities deal with issues of sustainable food availability, food access, food use, food quality and safety, and food utilization.

 The objectives of the Food Security Center are to: